 You might not pay much attention to this issue, but this might result in serious duplicate content penalties.
 The problem with search engine bots is that they can’t decide which version of the URL they should add in their index.
 If two pages are resolving the same content, they will just assume one copy is a copy of the other and your website will get penalized.

-Though, at times you would like to share same content on two URLS, then you can use rel=”canonical” tags to let search engine know that which is the original and which one is a copy of it.
+Though at times you would like to share same content on two URLs, then you can use rel=”canonical” tags to let the search engine know that which is the original and which one is a copy of it.
 This can save you from duplicate content penalties.